jfriedson/mnist-go-electron-react-app/go-service/README.md

 ### Features
 - Dynamic typing by means of reflection and type assertion in the neuralnet modules allows for easy to read and performant code that is simple to call using an interface method
-- Modules accept pointers to their input so as to allow inplace operations to drastically improve memory use and minimize garbage to be collect
+- Modules accept pointers to their input so as to allow inplace operations to drastically improve memory use and minimize garbage to be collected